BrianSturgis/Portfolio/README.md

 ## Description

-_{This is a Portfolio website for Brian Sturgis OCTOBER cohort at Epicodus in Portland, Oregon. }_
+_{This is a Portfolio website for Brian Sturgis OCTOBER cohort at Epicodus in Portland, Oregon.
+I used a reset code for css}_

 ## Setup